denoland/deno/docs/testing.md

 deno test --filter "hello world" tests/
 ```

-This command will run any test which contains the pattern "hello world" in its
+This command will run any test which contains the string "hello world" in its
-name stored within the `tests/` directory.
+test name for tests found within files in the `tests/` directory.

 ### Test definition filtering